Samuriot/Samuriot/README.md

 Hi I'm Jomi
-  I'm a high school senior with little experience coding Currently learning: Java (AP CS A Curriculum), Python Have Done in the Past: HTML and JavaScript
+  and I'm a high school senior with little experience coding.
+  Currently learning: Java (AP CS A Curriculum), Python...
+  Have Done in the Past: HTML and JavaScript

 <!---